microsoft/FluidFramework/packages/loader/container-definitions/README.md

 # @fluidframework/container-definitions

-This package contains the interfaces and types concerning the Loader and loading The_Container.
+This package contains the interfaces and types concerning the Loader and loading the ContainerThing.

 Some important interfaces in here include: